jonghall/ibmcloud-terraform-vpc/docs/ansible.md

     ```

 4. Test the dynamic inventory script using the --list-hosts options.
 The output should show the hosts, and groups which have
-been dynamically created from the inventory script.
+been dynamically created from the inventory script based on the Terraform state file.

     ```sh
     cd ansible-playbooks